CSRD second wave: how to start gradually to be compliant by 2028?

 The foundation of your compliance

-What is a dry-run reporting?
+What is a dry-run report?

 The strategic benefits of dry-run reporting

-- identify the “holes in the racket”: You will quickly realize that some data simply does not exist to date and you will thus be able to correct the situation in order to produce the missing data.
+• identify the gaps in your data: You will quickly realize that some data simply does not exist yet, allowing you to take corrective action and generate the missing information.

 Why adopt a dedicated software platform?